Ontology Reasoning with Deep Neural Networks: Evaluation

 \subsection{Results}

 Table~\ref{tab:results} summarizes the results that have been achieved in our experiments.
-For reports in much greater detail, have a look at the appendices \ref{app:family-trees-details} and \ref{app:countries-details}, which provide additional information about results on the toy datasets.
-The detailed results of our experiments with DBpedia and Claros are too comprehensive to be included in this paper, and are thus provided online at http://paho.at/rrn.
+For reports in much greater detail, we refer the reader to Appendix~\ref{app:family-trees-details} and~\ref{app:countries-details}, which provide additional information about results on the toy datasets.
+The detailed results of our experiments with DBpedia, Claros, and UMLS-reasoning are too comprehensive to be included in this paper, and are thus provided online at http://paho.at/rrn.
+In addition to this, Appendix \ref{app:experimental-setup} provides a description of our experimental setup.

 There are a number of interesting aspects to notice across all the considered reasoning tasks.
-First, we see that the RRN is able to effectively encode provided facts, about both classes and relations, as these are predicted correctly from the created embeddings with an accuracy greater than 99.8\%.
-Furthermore, we observe that the model also learns to reason over classes with an equally high accuracy of 99.8\%.
+First, we see that the RRN is able to effectively encode provided facts, about both classes and relations, as these are predicted correctly from the created embeddings with an accuracy greater than 98.9\%, and except for UMLS-reasoning, even with more than 99.8\%.
+Furthermore, we observe that the model also learns to reason over classes with an equally high accuracy of 99.8\% on all datasets except UMLS-reasoning, for which we find an accuracy of 99.0\%.
+This difference is not surprising, though, as the UMLS ontology specifies by far the largest taxonomy of classes.
+Therefore, separate class prediction layers might be required to achieve an even higher accuracy on predicting inferable class memberships in this dataset.
 For reasoning over relations, we find a slightly lower accuracy of 98.9\% on DBpedia, while derivable relations in other datasets are predicted correctly in at least 99.6\% of all cases.
-This difference is not surprising, however, as DBpedia's is by far the most complex among the ontologies that were used in our experiments, and might thus require a larger training dataset in order to achieve an even higher accuracy.
-Also, it was to be expected that the model would perform better in predicting inferable classes than relations, since most of these are inferences depending on single triples only.
+Again, however, this difference is not surprising, as DBpedia's is by far the most complex among the ontologies that were used in our experiments, and might thus require a larger training dataset in order to achieve an even higher accuracy.
+Also, it was to be expected that the model would generally perform better in predicting inferable classes than relations, since most of these are inferences depending on single triples only.

 As stated in the detailed result tables, comparing specified with inferable triples reveals that, throughout all datasets, there are imbalances with respect to positive and negative relations, that is, the majority of specified triples is positive, while most inferable ones are negative.
 Therefore, we would like to stress at this point that the RRN employs the same MLPs for predicting both kinds of triples, and thus cannot \MyQuote{cheat} by leveraging those imbalances in the data.
 Also, the great surplus of negative triples among all inferable ones explains why the reported F1 values are slightly lower than the accuracies quoted.